Our Maths Curriculum

 - Become fluent in the building blocks of mathematics like times tables and number bonds, to recall and apply knowledge rapidly, accurately and instinctively.

 - Can solve problems by applying their mathematics to a variety of situations with increasing sophistication, including unfamiliar contexts and real-life scenarios.

-- Can reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.
+- Can reason mathematically by following a line of enquiry to develop and present a justification, argument or proof using mathematical language.

 - Can use the language of mathematics accurately, discussing and explaining their learning with confidence and precision.

-- Enjoy success, confidence and resilience in mathematics.
+- Enjoy success and build confidence and resilience in mathematics.

 We believe that:

 - Ability in mathematics is learnt, not fixed.
 Everyone can do maths!

 - Developing an inquisitive ‘can do’ attitude to mathematics is essential for success

 - Children learn best when they follow their learning journey together

 - Timely intervention addressing misconceptions is essential for success

-- The opportunity to ‘go deeper’ must be offered to all children to broaden their understanding
+- The opportunity to ‘go deeper’ and reason must be offered to all children to broaden their understanding

 To support this, teachers will ensure that:

 - Quality first teaching is carefully planned to match the ability and prior learning of the class using the White Rose Maths planning and a CPA (Concrete resources, Pictorial representations, Abstract methods) approach.

-- Lessons include opportunities for children to work independently and to collaborate with others to discuss their learning.
+- Lessons include opportunities for children to work independently as well as collaborate with others to discuss and share their learning.

 - Lessons promote an environment where children feel challenged safely, so they persevere.

-- Lessons include the use of relevant manipulatives and other representations in all year groups to develop conceptual understanding that leads to an ability to be flexible.
+- Lessons include the use of relevant physical resources and other representations in all year groups to develop conceptual understanding, leading to an ability to be flexible.

 - Classrooms have a range of freely accessible resources.

 - Teachers tease out the misconceptions to steer children back on track.